jank-lang/jank/README.md

-# jank - a statically typed, generic lisp
+# jank - a statically typed, generic lisp!

 jank aims to be a lisp-1 with hygienic, code-as-data macros, a strong, static type system, scope-based resource management, a direct focus on generic programming, and a native compiler.